All Episodes

 That's what freedom gives you.

-Um we have Comrade De Blasio.
+We have Comrade de Blasio.

-I mean, I I can't understand this.
+I mean, I can't understand this.

-Now there's a pushback about the president and the rally, and every Democrat criticizing the president.
+Now there's a pushback about the president and the rally and every Democrat criticizing the president.

 He's having a rally in Oklahoma.

-You know they're gonna have temperature checks.
+You know, they're going to have temperature checks.

-And still nearly a million people, and you have to sign a waiver that you understand that there is a risk.
+And you have to sign a waiver that you understand that there is a risk.

 We'll talk to Dr. Oz about it.